 Alvarado Street Bakery Bagels – Love these with butter, coconut oil, avocado or nut butter + sea salt.
 Or of course with eggs for breakfast or sandwiches.

-Bars aren’t the ideal snack, but they can be a good alternative when needed on-the-go.
+Bars can be a good alternative when needed on-the-go.
 Make sure ingredients are non-GMO and organic as much as possible as well as avoiding vegetable oils (ie, canola, sunflower, safflower oils).
 It’s also really important to make sure there’s a good amount of protein and fat, versus lots of sugar, because this will balance the snack and prevent blood sugar issues.

 Epic Bar (the ones without added sugar)